joehunterdev/chord-finder/readme.md

         - [x] Write test case for an inversion
           - Add logic accordingly
-            - invert the input 2 times run getChord no         -  Check if a chord has been found or not
+            - invert the input 2 times run getChord
+            -  Check if a chord has been found or not
             -  Output inversion with the lowest degree
   - [ ] Format these notes
   - [ ] Rename react chord finder to something different